Object: Australian Design Centre: Education

-The Australian Design Centre's flagship education program is Design Emergency which takes 'design thinking' to students in K-12 classrooms using a variety of methods including online resources and live workshops facilitated by a designer.
-Students have the opportunity to work collaboratively with a designer and explore design-led problem solving methodology using an example from their own lives.
-The Design Emergency model used in schools can be adapted for use in other contexts such as tertiary education, government and business.
+The Australian Design Centre's flagship education program is Design Emergency which takes 'design thinking' to students in K-12 classrooms using online resources and live workshops facilitated by a designer.
+Students work collaboratively with a designer and explore design-led problem solving methodology using an example from their own lives.

 Management

 The organisation receives funding from State Government, through Arts NSW and the Federal Government through the Australia Council.
 They are also assisted by the Visual Arts and Crafts Strategy, an initiative of the Australian State and Territory Governments.
 As a not-for-profit organisation Object:Australian Design Centre relies on contributions from individual donors, private sector companies and a number of philanthropic trusts and foundations.

 The Board of Directors include representatives from finance, government, education, legal and arts sectors including KPMG, Deloitte Australia, NSW Government Architect’s Office, UTS, SCA and COFA.
-Object:Australian Design Centre maintains close collaborative partnerships with designers, design organisations and design based education institutions.

 The Future

 In April 2013 Lend Lease announced that it had signed a Memorandum of Understanding with Object: Australian Design Centre to develop a permanent home for the organisation in Barangaroo's $6 billion Sydney harbourfront project.

 Object 2015: Australian Design Centre statement for the future includes consolidating its position as ’a visible leader to resource and encourage people to transform complex problems through design’.
 This represents a fundamental shift in the organisation from curating and hosting design-focused artists and craftspeople to one that actively engages with the process of technological, digital and sustainable design.
 Object continues to showcase modern designers across a range of fields.

+In 2023 the Australian Design Centre introduced the MAKE Award: a biennial prize for innovation in Australian Craft and Design.
+The winner of the MAKE Award receives a cash prize of $35,000 with a second prize of $10,000.
+In 2023 the finalists entries were exhibited at the Australian Design Centre at William Street, Darlinghurst NSW, and then exhibited at the JAM Factory in South Australia, and Geelong Art Gallery in Victoria in 2024.

+The Australian Design Centre also produces ‘Object: stories of design and craft’ podcast, which features interviews with artists, curators and designers from around Australia, and was a finalist for the Australian Podcast Awards in 2022 and 2023.